ThomasPfuhl/gdm/README.md

     cp custom/.env.example .env

-Generate the application key, which is used for all encrypted data:

-    php artisan key:generate

 ### Docker
 If you want to deploy GDM with docker, have a look at the fully automated installer **docker-gdm**, at [https://code.naturkundemuseum.berlin/MfN-Berlin/docker-gdm](https://code.naturkundemuseum.berlin/MfN-Berlin/docker-gdm) .